ecosystems

 Sample three panel rack layout showing front and back posts

 • They are connected to the vertical posts using an special aluminum tee with set screws.
-Dealers can purchase these through us or Grainger Supply.
+Dealers can purchase these through us or Grainger Supply (1-1/4" version is part # 4UJ18, 1-1/2" is 4UJ19) Steel version is available too at a slightly higher price (1-1/4" -- 5A472, 1-1/2" -- 5A473).

 Aluminum tee holding horizontal pipe to vertical post